PostgREST/postgrest-docs/docs/admin.rst

 File Descriptors
 ----------------

-File descriptors are kernel resources that are used by HTTP connections(among others).
-File descriptors are limited per process and depending on the Linux distribution, they can have a default limit value of 1024, 4096, etc.
+File descriptors are kernel resources that are used by HTTP connections (among others).
+File descriptors are limited per process.
+The kernel default limit is 1024, which is increased in some Linux distributions.
-When under heavy traffic, PostgREST can reach this limit and start showing errors like ``No file descriptors available``.
-To clear these errors, you can increase the process file descriptors' limit.
+When under heavy traffic, PostgREST can reach this limit and start showing ``No file descriptors available`` errors.
+To clear these errors, you can increase the process' file descriptor limit.

 .. code-block:: ini